Main content

 A great grease-nixing option is our Matte Finish Setting Spray.
 This breathable vegan mist instantly absorbs oil and reduces the appearance of shine.
 Best of all, it’ll keep makeup in place for up to 16 hours without settling into (and emphasizing) fine lines.

-How to Use Setting Spray
+How To Use Setting Spray

 • After applying all your makeup, reach for your preferred finishing spray and shake it thoroughly.